Brigid of Kildare: Wales

 There are many traditions associating the saint with Wales, with dedications and folklore found across the country.
 As such, villages are often named for either a church or "Llan" associated with Bridget.
 These include the village, castle and parish of St Brides in Pembrokeshire (near St Brides Bay), the churches and villages of St. Brides-super-Ely and St Brides Major in the Vale of Glamorgan, the church and village of St. Brides Netherwent in Monmouthshire and the church of St Brides, in Newport, the village of Llansanffraid Glan Conwy in Conwy, Llansantffraid in Ceredigion, and the villages of Llansantffraid-ym-Mechain and Llansantffraed in Powys.

 Scotland

 In Scotland, East Kilbride and West Kilbride are called after Brigid.
 Lhanbryde, near Elgin, Scotland is thought to be Pictish for "Church of Brigid".
-In Toryglen, on Glasgow's southside, there is a Chapel and a Primary School named for St. Brigid; the stained glass windows of the chapel depict St. Brigid's cross.
+In Toryglen, on Glasgow's southside, there is St. Brigid's RC parish.

+In Hebridean mythology and folklore, one of the most prominent figures featured in ethnomusicologist Margaret Fay Shaw's iconic 1955 book Folksongs and Folklore of South Uist is St Brigid of Kildare, about whom many local stories, songs, and customs are recorded.